 Skip to content

-Russia's frozen sovereign assets: background, legal framework, and what's at stake
+Russia's frozen sovereign assets:

-What are the assets
+02What the assets are

-Central bank reserves, not oligarch wealth
+Central bank reserves, not oligarch wealth.

-Russian sovereign assets are central bank reserves and related state holdings — funds accumulated by the Russian government and held in foreign financial institutions.
+Russian sovereign assets are central-bank reserves and related state holdings: funds accumulated by the Russian government and held in foreign financial institutions.
 These are distinct from private Russian assets or oligarch wealth, which are subject to different legal rules and procedures.

 Roughly €190 billion is held at Euroclear in Belgium.
-An additional €20 billion is held in France.
-The assets remain frozen but are not being used for reparations — current mechanisms generate approximately €3 billion annually in windfall profits, a fraction of what Ukraine needs.
+An additional €22 billion is held in France.
+The assets remain frozen but are not being used for reparations; current mechanisms generate approximately €3 billion annually in windfall profits, a fraction of what Ukraine needs.

 Ukraine's total reconstruction needs are estimated at $588 billion and rising (World Bank, Feb.
 2026).
-Even full repurposing of the frozen principal would not cover Ukraine's needs entirely — but it represents the single largest available source of reparations funding.
+Even full repurposing of the frozen principal would not cover Ukraine's needs entirely, but it represents the single largest available source of reparations funding.

-Where the assets are held
+03Where the assets are

-Distribution of frozen Russian state assets
+Distribution of frozen Russian state assets.

 > €100B €10B – €100B €1B – €10B < €1B